intel/llvm/sycl/doc/GroupSort.md

 Data types that should be supported by backends: arithmetic types (https://en.cppreference.com/w/c/language/arithmetic_types), `sycl::half`.

-Comparators that should be supported by backends: `std::less`, `std::greater`.
+Comparators that should be supported by backends: `std::less`, `std::greater`, custom comparators

 ## Design

-In DPC++ Headers/DPC++ RT we don't know which sorting algorithm is better for different architectures.
-Backends have more capability to optimize the sorting algorithm using low-level instructions.

-Overall, we need to have the following:
+Overall, for backend support we need to have the following:
 - Fallback implementation of sorting algorithms for user's types, comparators and/or sorters.

 - Backend implementation for types, comparators and/or sorters